siddheshgunjal/TF-Image-Classifier-API/README.md

 # Custom Image Classification API
 This is a Custom Image Classification API built from scratch.
 The Custom Neural network is built with **TensorFlow v1**.

-Don't forget to :star: this repo :smiley:
+Don't forget to :star: this repo!

 # Table of Contents :notebook:
 * [Installation](#installation-arrow_down)